 - Inventory Inquiry: This can be used to check the inventory levels for the particular product to be produced.

-- Reserve Capacity and Materials until: This option allows the CTP to reserve capacity and materials until a user-defined date, allowing the customer to have some time to determine whether to go through with the order.
-This option allows the CTP to be dropped onto the Gantt to display when the capacity would be available for use.
+- Reserve Capacity and Materials until This option allows the CTP to reserve capacity and materials until a user-defined date, allowing the customer to have some time to determine whether to go through with the order.
+In addition, this option allows the CTP to be dropped onto the Gantt to display when the capacity would be available for use.

 - Scheduling Type